-- 26.01 An employee who uses her/his own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance of forty-six cents (\$0.46) per kilometre effective April 1, 2006.
-Minimum allowance shall be two dollars (\$2.00). - 26.02 Where an employee uses her/his own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".
+26.01 Effective on the first pay period following April 1, 2016, an employee who uses her/his own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance of fifty-three cents (\$0.53) per kilometre.
+Minimum allowance shall be two dollars (\$2.00).
+Effective on the first pay period following April 1, 2018, the transportation allowance shall be increased to fifty-four cents (\$0.54) per kilometer.

+26.02 Where an employee uses her/his own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".